pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 The source and target languages that take part in compilation are different languages that could have completely different memory models or operational behavior.
 We (usually) can't prove that the source program and compiled program have the "same" behavior, we must instead prove that they have "related" behavior by some definition of "related" that we must clearly define.

-We can use the metaphor of translating between two different spoken languages, say English and Spanish, as many of the same problems occur in computer program compilation.
+We can use the analogy of translating between two different spoken languages, say English and Spanish, as many of the same problems occur in computer program compilation.
 An English sentence is trying to carry along with it a certain logical meaning.
 A translator would need to understand both English and Spanish to understand and translate the meaning.
 Sometimes, the same exact meaning can be conveyed; there's even a lot of words in Spanish directly acquired from English.